-The Town of Braintree acquired the vacant BELD waterfront buildings to convert the site into mixed-use real estate, but local residents had legitimate concerns.
+The Town of Braintree acquired the vacant BELD site, which sits on the Monatiquot River, with the intent to convert the buildings into mixed-use real estate, but local residents had legitimate concerns.

-Gamble Associates, an architecture and urban design firm in Boston, hired me to help launch a series of community outreach activities to build consensus on the BELD Redevelopment Project.
+Gamble Associates, an architecture and urban design firm in Boston, hired me, and together we launched a series of community outreach activities with the purpose of building consensus on the BELD Redevelopment Project.

 The first telephone game